-Jack is responsible for maintaining the CA Automation Point server machine and writing CA Automation Point rules.
-Jack determines that all messages beginning with IEE136I will appear yellow on the CA Automation Point Merged Messages window.
-To enforce this, Jack adds the following line in the CA Automation Point rules file:
+Jack is responsible for maintaining the CA Automation Point server machine and writing rules.
+Jack determines that all messages beginning with IEE136I are to appear yellow on the Merged Messages window.
+To enforce this action, Jack adds the following line in the rules file: